Neat Client? Fast-track the opening of your account with Statrys See how

 First and foremost, they offer cloud-based services that enable organizations to efficiently manage their employee data and create a streamlined HR process from recruitment to retirement.
 This saves time and minimizes admin costs associated with traditional HR management processes.

-Big names such as Workday, Zoho People, ADP, SAP, and BambooHR provide comprehensive all-in-one solution packages that cover all aspects of an organization's recruitment efforts as well as ongoing performance management and professional development.
+Big names such as Workday, Zoho People, ADP, SAP, BambooHR, and Factohr provide comprehensive all-in-one solution packages that cover all aspects of an organization's recruitment efforts, as well as ongoing performance management and professional development.

-Additionally, these big names work seamlessly with third parties integrations for payroll systems or other software providers.
+They work seamlessly with third-party integrations for payroll systems or other software providers.

 8. Billing SaaS Applications